NDFinEng/quantdome/README.md

 # quantdome
-Proprietary algorithmic trading and backtesting software for Notre Dame Financial Engineering
+Algorithmic trading and backtesting software for Notre Dame Financial Engineering

 ## Getting Started
 To use use this code locally: